Main hall’s fireplace elevation blueprint

 We present the new Single-family house project in Torrelodones.
 A proposal located just 29 kilometres from Madrid, between the Guadarrama mountain and the metropolitan area of the capital.

 As a result of recent events and thanks to the consolidation of teleworking as a perfectly feasible work reality, the family that owns this house has a new vital need, so they decided to leave the bustling city centre to move to a town on the outskirts of the capital.

-Contemporary style in the living room
+Contemporary style and living room fireplace

 Warning: Invalid argument supplied for foreach() in /home/customer/www/molinsdesign.com/public_html/wp-content/themes/molinsdesign/templates/parts/highlight-points.php on line 6

 The bookcase consisting of two base units with hinged doors and backlit shelves together with the varnished oak fireplace cladding, made to measure by our team of interior designers, provides functionality and style to this living room with a modern fireplace in Torrelodones.

 The armchair and footrest in wood and black metal, inspired by one of the most iconic pieces of 20th century design, the Lounge Chair by Charles & Ray Eames (1956), fits perfectly with the bookcase and fireplace created by Molins Design.

 To create a more familiar and social space in this living room with wood burning fireplace, we chose an upholstered corner sofa from the Italian firm Minotti, accompanied by the coffee table and side table with a matt black base and black glass tops, as very modern contrasting elements.